Periprosthetic Shoulder Fracture

 After careful review of your history and examination Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 Nonoperative treatment with a fracture brace may be an option if:

 - The fracture is located below the implant stem tip

 When the fracture line crosses the tip of the prosthesis and extends towards the elbow, open reduction and internal fixation (ORIF) of the fracture may be required.
 This can be achieved with the surgical placement of plates and screws or surgical wires to stabilize the fracture.
 Replacement with a long-stemmed implant that extends beyond the fracture line may also be required.

 Revision surgery to replace the implant should be considered when the fracture line encompasses most of the shoulder prosthesis or if there is a loosening of the prosthesis.

 Overall, the prognosis is good as many cases can be treated nonoperatively.
 However, fixation of periprosthetic shoulder fractures can be very complicated, and each case is treated individually, depending on the severity of the fracture and the condition of the prosthesis.

-If you have experienced a periprosthetic shoulder fracture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a periprosthetic shoulder fracture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.